You Again

 You Again is a 2010 American comedy film directed by Andy Fickman and written by Moe Jelline.
 The film stars Kristen Bell, Jamie Lee Curtis, Sigourney Weaver, Odette Yustman, James Wolk, Victor Garber, Billy Unger, Kyle Bornheimer, Kristin Chenoweth, and Betty White in her final live-action film acting role before her death in 2021.

-The film was released on September 24, 2010, by Touchstone Pictures to be poorly received by critics and it earned $32 million against a production budget of $20 million.
+Released on September 24, 2010, by Touchstone Pictures, the film was panned by critics, and was a commercial disappointment, having earned $32.1 million against a production budget of $20 million.
 It was the last solo Touchstone Pictures project before working on subsequent films in association with Miramax, DreamWorks, South African films, Studio Ghibli and Lucasfilm.
 As a result of this, Touchstone signed a deal with DreamWorks Pictures in 2011, starting with I Am Number Four.

 Plot

-In 2002 in Ridgefield, California, awkward teenager Marni Olsen is bullied, especially by popular girl JJ.
+In 2002 in the fictional town of Ridgefield, California, awkward teenager Marni Olsen is bullied by popular girl JJ.
 Marni's protective brother, basketball star Will, is oblivious to JJ's behavior, even when JJ sabotages the team's crucial win by pushing the mascot-clad Marni into him.

-Eight years later, Marni is a successful public relations executive in Los Angeles, recently promoted to their New York City office.
+Eight years later, Marni is a successful public relations executive in Los Angeles, and has been recently promoted to her firm's New York City office.
 She returns home for Will's upcoming wedding to a woman named Joanna, whom she has never met, and later learns is JJ.

-To Marni's chagrin, her family adores Joanna, and Joanna claims to not remember her.
-Marni and Will's mother Gail unhappily discovers that Joanna's beloved aunt Ramona, a wealthy businesswoman paying for the wedding, is her former high school best friend.
+To Marni's chagrin, her family adores Joanna, who appears to not remember her.
+Marni and Will's mother Gail also discovers that Joanna's beloved aunt Ramona, a wealthy businesswoman paying for the wedding, is her former high school best friend.

 Marni refrains from telling Will about Joanna's past.
 A series of mishaps have Marni resembling her high school self, further distressing her.
 Marni realizes that Joanna does remember her when Joanna deliberately plays the song she used to torment Marnie with in high school.
-Resolving to save Will from Joanna, Marni retrieves a video from the time capsule she buried during senior year which showcases Joanna's bullying.
+Resolving to save Will from Joanna, Marni retrieves a video from the time capsule she buried during senior year, which displays Joanna's hostile behavior toward her and other students.
 Meanwhile, Gail and Ramona reconcile, though Ramona still seems unhappy with her.

-Joanna's ex-boyfriend Tim is devastated to learn that she is marrying Will.
-At the bridal shower, Marni privately confronts Joanna, who finally admits she remembers her, but warns her to not interfere with her and Will's relationship rather than apologizing.

-Now more determined than ever to protect Will, Marni invites Tim as her date to the rehearsal dinner, hoping to cause problems.
-During toasts, Tim embarrasses Joanna by announcing she left him at the altar on their wedding day.
-Later, the time capsule video is played, shocking the guests.
-An especially confused and upset Will leaves.
+At the bridal shower, Marni privately confronts Joanna.
+Joanna finally admits she remembers her, but neglects to apologize, instead cautioning Marni to not interfere with her and Will's relationship.
+Now more determined than ever to protect Will, Marni invites Joanna's ex-boyfriend Tim as her date to the rehearsal dinner.
+During toasts, Tim embarrasses Joanna by announcing that she left him at the altar on their wedding day.
+The time capsule video is then played, shocking and confusing all the guests, especially Will, who leaves.